TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design-Power System.md

 ## Interface with Other Subsystems

 Provide detailed information about the inputs, outputs, and data transferred to other subsystems.
 Ensure specificity and thoroughness, clarifying the method of communication and the nature of the data transmitted.

+The Power subsystem will interface with the Safety P&C and Microcontroller subsystems.

+##### Microcontroller system interfacing

+The Microcontroller will transmit a PWM high and low  input signal through PCB tracing to the  2 IR2184 Gate Driver IC's IN Pins.
+From there, the Power systems' circuits will effectively amplify and use the signal provided to drive the gates of the H-bridge configuration on the DC main portion of the power board.

+See the Buildable Schematic section for more info on how the signal logic is configured to eventually drive the IGBT gates.

+###### Safety P&C system interfacing

+The Safety and P&C system will recieve control signals which will then be used to apply control logic to the system for proper safety shutdown sequences when issues arise with voltage and current instability.

 ## 3D Model of Custom Mechanical Components